 Hawaii – it's almost too ideal to be real.
-Just the name is enough to conjure images of crystal clear waters, bronzed surfers pursuing massive breaks and massive smiling Islanders, toting ukeleles and floral necklaces.
+Just the name is enough to conjure images of crystal clear waters, bronzed surfers and huge smiling Islanders, toting ukeleles and floral necklaces.
 The best thing about it?
-It's closer than you think for us Aussies looking for some island vibes at a very affordable price.
+It's closer than you think and very affordable for anyone looking to catch some island vibes.
 Ever since budget airliner Jetstar started flying out that way, a savvy traveller can pick up return tickets for well under a grand.

 And with the holiday season just around the corner, it's something that you might be considering.
 We know we did.
 Because just like you, we here at Penthouse need to unwind from time-to-time too.
 And where better than on some white sands, on an island in the middle of the Pacific – far away from the day-to-day grind of normal life.

 With that in mind, we decided to check out a little early and get ourselves to the fiftieth state of the US, just so we could give you the lowdown on all the best that Hawaii has to offer.

 In 1991, 12 chefs began Hawaii’s first concerted culinary movement, augmenting native and immigrant flavours with European finesse.
 Supporting local farmers, ranchers and fishermen was integral to their vision and since then a new generation of chefs has infused fresh new ideas and influences into the movement.